QuickBlox/Documentation/docs/5_javascript/1_Introduction.md

 <div class="panel panel-info">
     <div class="panel-body">
-        You also can use another content delivery network, for example [cdnjs](https://cdnjs.com/libraries/quickblox).
+        You also can use another content delivery network, for example <a href="https://cdnjs.com/libraries/quickblox" target="_blank">cdnjs</a>.
     </div>
 </div>